Ramblurr/elusivetruth/_posts/2011-07-26-these-aren't-real-problems.markdown

 ---
 layout: post
-title: These Aren't Real Problems
+title: These aren't real problems
 uuid: 21215588-b723-11e0-8327-525400e84d96
-teaser:
+teaser: Three days on the beach can make you pretty lazy.
+The uncomfortable bus ride back from the beach combined with some 90s eurodance pop apparently sparks revelations.
 teaser-img: montanita
 published: true
 ---